-A soft, white flour with a lower protein content (midway between all purpose and cake flours).
-This causes it to give less rise to baked goods, which is perfect for making pastries which are higher in fat and don’t need much rise.
+Pastry flour is a soft, white flour with a lower protein (gluten) content (midway between all-purpose and cake flours).
+This lower protein content causes it to give less rise to baked goods, which is perfect for making pastries which are higher in fat and don’t need much rise.

-White flour with a higher protein content that sometimes contains ascorbic acid (which increases the volume and is thought to improve the texture of baked goods that use yeast).
+Bread flour is a white flour with a higher protein (gluten) content that sometimes contains ascorbic acid (which increases the volume and is thought to improve the texture of baked goods that use yeast).

 High Gluten Flour

 Gluten is the protein that contributes to the chewy texture of breads like bagels and pizza crust.
-High gluten flower contains a higher level of that protein (even higher than bread flour) to achieve this desirable texture.
+High gluten flour contains a higher level of that protein (even higher than bread flour) to achieve this desirable texture.

 Self Rising Flour

-This white flour already contains baking powder and salt.
-(You can make your own self rising flour by adding 1 ½ tsp baking powder and ½ tsp salt to each cup of all purpose flour.)
+You can make your own self rising flour by adding 1 ½ tsp baking powder and ½ tsp salt to each cup of all-purpose flour.

-Semolina (Durum) Flour – Made from the hardest of all wheat, durum wheat.
-When milled it creates a more coarse and granular flour that is used primarily in making pasta and couscous.
+Semolina flour is made from the hardest kind of wheat, durum wheat.
+When milled, it creates a more coarse and granular flour that is used primarily in making pasta and couscous.

-Spelt – Another ancient strain of wheat from Southeast Asia.
-It Italy it is known as ‘farro.’
 Spelt acts like whole wheat flour in baking and adds a slightly nutty flavor.
+It can also be eaten as whole berries in a pilaf.